 Before you act, it’s good to ensure you know the insect you are dealing with.
 A quick rundown of some very common flying household ants would include winged pavement ants, flying ants, carpenter ants, and termites.
 When they fly around you they all might appear to be the same but, when you catch them resting and not in flight you can take a closer look and ID it.
-Typically, the trickiest to tell the difference between are flying ants and termites, but you can learn more about that here.
+Typically, the trickiest to tell the difference between are flying ants and termites.

 Why Are the Ants Swarming?

 Are your flying ants swarming?
 When an ant colony is first starting up, all the ants it produces are sterile, female worker ants.
 But when a colony decides to expand, it starts producing winged, sexually mature males and females.
 These ants take off in a swarm called a nuptial flight and begin to mate.
 When female ants have been fertilized, they start a new colony.
 So, that's why you see all those ants flying around.
 These ants aren't as destructive as carpenter ants or termites, but they're still annoying.